cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 The above configuration uses a single processor.
 If we need, we could add more processors, which will be _chained_ and executed in the order they are defined in the configuration file.
 Each processor receives an event, applies a defined action to the event, and the processed event is the input of the next processor until the end of the chain.

-Once the log event is collected and processed it is sent to Logstash, which provides a rich set of plugins for further processing the events.
+Once the log event is collected and processed by Filebeat, it is sent to Logstash, which provides a rich set of plugins for further processing the events.

 The Logstash pipeline has two required elements, `input` and `output`, and one optional element, `filter`.
 The [input plugins][logstash.input-plugins] consume data from a source, the [filter plugins][logstash.filter-plugins] modify the data as we specify, and the [output plugins][logstash.output-plugins] write the data to a destination.